You may have heard barista jargon thrown around in a coffee shop and wondered what does that even mean?

 An iced latte will always include milk, whereas an iced coffee can be served black.
 The inclusion or exclusion of milk will differ between these two coffee beverages drastically.

 Moreover, you could only add a splash of milk to your iced coffee, which would make it a deep, rich brown color.
-Whereas an iced latte will always have more milk than espresso and a very pale appearance.
+Whereas an iced latte will always have more milk than espresso and a very pale appearance (or green appearance if you’re making an iced matcha latte!).

 Both drinks are served over ice, usually in the same type of glassware or plastic take-out cold cups.